 Who gave you any authority, except, maybe being a nut case?
 Anyway, the fact remains, anyone that reads enough of my writing will know that I have super natural wisdom, case closed.

 The government still doesn’t get it.
 And ninety five percent of the nation’s population still doesn’t get it.
 The days of our welfare state as a super social and nuclear family provider is over.

 Starting with the “New Deal” baby, now our monster size welfare state beast has destroyed our culture, our almost completely free market place, and is now taking over our private businesses.
-When masses of people surrender their independency to anything or anybody they have no authority left.
+Like what went down around ten years ago.

 The government created the masses of poor welfare and other dependents.
 Now, it has a survival responsibility at all cost to provide community shelters, kitchens, and medical clinics for these folks.

 In closing, I’m going to lay out the cold steel facts with authority!
 Nothing!
 And I mean nothing, is going to save the California or the United States economy except mass across the board tax cuts to the bone.

 Signed Freddie L. Sirmans, Sr.

 And then drives the final nail in by breeding people that is asleep and don’t have the character or judgment to recognize a moral or any other threat until the wolf is at the door.

 You can now wipe the floor with our once strong morals and values code, and our once breadbasket Midwest small farmers along with the rest of the nation’s small farmers and home gardeners that got us through the great depression is long gone.

 We have almost no emergency fallback bartering capacity to keep this nation alive during a calamity.
 We as a people are at freedoms death door and it is so sad that still far too many people are more concerned about who is starring in Hollywood.

 Then, the free market place will save itself and the country, too, if the government as designed will stays with protecting the country and let the economy sinks or swims on its own.
 No one wants this solution, but reality is reality.

 This way, at least we will be in control, and even then we will have only a fighting chance to save our nation and freedom.
 Folks, I’m a writer and I write what I think and believe, no one has to believed me or take me serious.
 In truth, I, myself, hope I’m wrong on what I think.